Summary

 20 Minute(s)

-Go to slide 8 and have student pairs use the definitions to match each graph on the slide with what they think is the best description: consistent and independent, consistent and dependent, or inconsistent.
+Move to slide 8 and have pairs use the definitions to match each graph on the slide with what they think is the best description: consistent and independent, consistent and dependent, or inconsistent.
 Ask students to draw, in pencil, a rough sketch of each graph in the corresponding columns on the Note Catcher handout.

 As students finish writing their descriptions, bring the class together to go through slides 10–12.
 Have students use these slides to confirm that they put the graphs in the right columns.
 Encourage students to write down any information from the slides that they may be missing on their handouts.

 Ask for volunteers to share anything they wrote that was not on the slides.
 Use students’ responses to check for misunderstandings.
+Then, use this time to correct any of those misunderstandings.

 Extend

-10 Minute(s)
+15 Minute(s)

 Pass out the attached Skate Park handout to each student.
 Have students work individually to create and graph their own equations based on the given scenario.
 Using their findings, have students determine which skate park they want to attend and explain why on their handouts.